BibechanaPaudel/Reproducibility-class/Linear_model/Coding_challenge.md

 with a (3, 5, 6) have the highest emergence and do not differ significantly among themselves.
-Treatment 7 as indicated by b has lower emergence than the “a” group.The ab group (1, 4, 8, 9) falls between the highest and lowest emergence levels, showing intermediate performance.
-To sum,Treatment 2 negatively affects emergence, while Treatments 3, 5,
-and 6 promotes the emergence.
+Treatment 7 as indicated by b has lower emergence than the “a” group.The ab group (1, 4, 8, 9) falls between the highest and lowest emergence levels, showing intermediate performance.To sum,Treatment 2 negatively affects emergence, while Treatments 3, 5, and 6 promotes the emergence.

 ## Question 6